Update: This feature is now available! Check out the latest release of Tableau.

 Exploring and analyzing data sometimes requires our customers to navigate a large repository of content.
-It's crucial that they can find their way around as intended by the way they organize their data and content—so we’re introducing a new browsing experience with mixed content types in Tableau Online and Tableau Server with our 2018.3 release for you to try as an in-product beta.
+It's crucial that they can find their way around as intended by the way they organize their data and content—so we’re introducing a new browsing experience with mixed content types in Tableau Online and Tableau Server with our 2019.1 release.

 Take advantage of your project structure

 With a new browsing experience, we bring you a better way to take advantage of how you’ve organized your data and content, with everything in a single view.

 - Larger cards and high-resolution workbook thumbnails make it easier to spot content while browsing.

 - Workbooks, data sources, and projects within a project are now displayed in a single list.

 - Content analytics help advanced users find the most used content.

 When you first log in, you’ll see all your projects at the top level.
 You’ll also see that this new browsing experience offers the ability to favorite projects!